ACT National Assessment plus Writing (act.org)

 SAT - Scholastic Aptitude Test (www.collegeboard.org)

 Currently, this test is not offered at UMHB.
 Those requiring information about the SAT should contact a high school counselor for registration information.
-Questions regarding acceptability of SAT scores should be directed to the Office of Admissions.
+Questions regarding the acceptability of SAT scores should be directed to the Office of Admissions.

 TOPT - Texas Oral Proficiency Test